HotPatcher: A open source UE resource hot patching tool

 Update address: Release v79.0

-1. Optimized basic implementation, turned off unnecessary Log output.
+1. Optimized the basic implementation, turned off unnecessary log output.

-2. Optimized additional Shader compilation for loading dependent materials, supporting NoPostLoadCacheDDC parameter control (requires modifying the engine for this optimization in UE4).
+2. Optimized the additional shader compilation for loading materials with dependencies, supporting the NoPostLoadCacheDDC parameter control (In UE4, engine modifications are needed to use this optimization).

 5. Optimized resource analysis performance.